Anne Frank: Death

 Anne Frank died at the Bergen-Belsen concentration camp in February or March 1945.
 Although the specific cause is unknown, there is evidence to suggest that she died from a typhus epidemic that spread through the camp, killing 17,000 prisoners.
 Gena Turgel, a survivor of Bergen-Belsen who knew Anne at the camp, told the British newspaper The Sun: "Her bed was around the corner from me.
 She was delirious, terrible, burning up."
 She also mentioned that she had brought Anne water with which to wash.
 Turgel, who worked in the camp hospital, added that the epidemic took a terrible toll on the inmates: "The people were dying like flies—in the hundreds.
 Reports used to come in—500 people who died.
 Three hundred?
 We said, 'Thank God, only 300.'"
 Other diseases, including typhoid fever, were rampant.

 Witnesses later testified that Margot fell from her bunk in her weakened state and was killed by the shock, and that Anne died a day after Margot.
 The dates of Margot's and Anne's deaths were not recorded.
 It was long thought that their deaths occurred only a few weeks before British troops liberated the camp on 15 April 1945, but research in 2015 indicated that they may have died as early as February.
 Among other evidence, witnesses recalled that the sisters displayed typhus symptoms by 7 February, and Dutch health authorities reported that most untreated typhus victims died within twelve days of their first symptoms.
 Additionally, Hanneli Goslar stated her father, Hans Goslar, died one or two weeks after their first meeting; and it is known that he died on 25 February 1945.
 Both Anne and Margot were buried together in a mass grave.

 After the war, it was estimated that only 5,000 of the 107,000 Jews deported from the Netherlands between 1942 and 1944 survived the war.
 An estimated 30,000 Jews remained in the Netherlands, many aided by the Dutch underground; and of those, approximately two-thirds survived.

 Otto Frank survived his internment in Auschwitz.
 After the war ended, he returned to Amsterdam in June 1945, where he was sheltered by Jan and Miep Gies as he attempted to locate his family.
 He learned of the death of his wife, Edith, during his journey to Amsterdam, but remained hopeful that his daughters had survived.
-After several weeks, however, he discovered that Margot and Anne had also died.
+After several weeks, he discovered that Margot and Anne had also died.
 He attempted to determine the fates of his daughters' friends and learned that many had been killed.
 Sanne Ledermann, often mentioned in Anne's diary, had been gassed along with her parents; but her sister, Barbara Ledermann, a close friend of Margot's, had survived.
 Several of the Frank sisters' school friends had survived, as had the extended families of Otto and Edith Frank, as they had fled Germany during the mid-1930s, with individual family members settling in Switzerland, the United Kingdom and the United States.